lafith/pymusica/README.md

-# Multiscale image contrast amplification (MUSICA)
+# Multiscale image contrast amplification using Laplacian pyramid

 **MUSICA**[[1]](#1) is a contrast enhancement approach based on multiresolution representation of the original image, commonly applied in computed radiography.
 This repo is a Python implementation of MUSICA algorithm using Laplacian Pyramid[[2]](#2) as the multiresolution representation.